History, Affiliations and Rankings

 Infrastructure, Campuses and Courses

-Frankfurt‘s campus includes an auditorium with 400 seats, 38 seminar rooms including 11 amphitheatres, 22 seminar rooms, 5 computer rooms, a finance lab, learning centre.
+Frankfurt‘s campus includes an auditorium with 400 seats, 38 seminar rooms including 11 amphitheaters, 22 seminar rooms, 5 computer rooms, a finance lab, learning center.
 The campus is fully equipped with the latest technology.
 It houses students from almost one hundred countries and five continents.
 This gives the campus an international outlook.
 There are social events and recreational activities throughout the year taking place on the campus.
 The institute offers a range of courses for international students including bachelor's, master's, MBA, and PhD degree programs in various disciplines.
 The school has the following departments through which it imparts these degree programs Finance, Economics, Philosophy, Law Management, and Accounts.

 Accomplishments and Alumni

+One of the top business institutions in Europe, Frankfurt School offers German excellence in management and financial education.
 Frankfurt School placed 26th in the latest Financial Times European Business School Ranking (December 2020), making it one of the top 30 business schools in Europe.
 It is placed 76th in the Financial Times Executive MBA Ranking.
 Some of the alumni are Christian Sewing - CEO of Deutsche Bank, Alexander Doll - former CEO of Barclays Germany, Axel Frein - CEO of Valovis Commercial Bank, Rainer Fuhrmann - Former CEO of DZ Bank AG and Stefan Muller - Member of Parliament.

 Student Diversity and Visiting Companies